SpiralLogic/ImageHiding/README.md

 Piping is supported.
 Example<br>
 <code>printf "Test" | ./hide input.ppm output.ppm</code>

+Current Issues:
+--
+* Any bit stream is supported for hiding messages, but only ascii is supported for unhiding.
+This is due to the fact that as soon as 255 char is found the message unhide finish

+* BMP image comparison is upside down o.o

 Example
 --
 <code>printf "This is a message\nhidden in a doge" | ./hide -s images/doge.ppm output.ppm
 </code>
 <pre>
-Input secret message press ctrl+D 1-3 times when finished
+Input secret message press ctrl+D  when finished

 Successfully hid message in output.ppm!
 </pre>